susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/README.md

 # Status by indicator for June-July 2020 final run
 ## 22: Problem with code.
 Code requires dx code=0 to contributed.
 Returned to EKG and JS on 15sep2020.
 ## 21: VRDC run complete.
 Aggregate data and log exported as of 23jul2020.
+Re-running on 17dec2020 for pdf re-export per 14dec2020 request from JS.
 ## 20: VRDC run complete.
 Aggregate data and log exported as of 16jul2020 & Aggregate data and log exported as of 09dec2020.
 ## 19: VRDC run complete.
 Aggregate data, pdf checks and log exported as of 09jul2020.
 Sent to JS on 16jul2020.
 JS, EKG to confirm correct dx/pr--this requires AND for popped.
 ## 18: VRDC run complete.
 Aggregate data, pdf checks and log exported.
 Final approved.
 DONE.